hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 Note that when cloning from a template, there are additional requirements in both the resource configuration and source template:

+* The virtual machine must not be powered on at the time of cloning.
 * All disks on the virtual machine must be SCSI disks.
 * You must specify at least the same number of `disk` sub-resources as there are disks that exist in the template.
 These sub-resources are ordered and